-There are several cost-reducing measures that your business can adopt today to increase your business’ bottom line.
+There are several cost-reducing measures that your business can adopt today to increase your business’ bottom line and improve productivity.
 The important cost-reducing measures at the forefront of business operations that can directly impact your business’ costs are negotiating new contracts, taking advantage of opportunities by looking at alternative suppliers, having a sound inventory management system, decreasing your business’ source of suppliers and consolidating administrative costs with the use of the internet.

 Creating competition between suppliers